JonPSmith/EfCore.SoftDeleteServices/README.md

 This library to provide simple soft delete and cascade soft delete in EF Core.
 It provides:

 - **Useful methods:** The features in this library are:
-  - Set the SoftDeleted flag on an entity class
+  - Set the SoftDeleted flag on an entity class, with checks.
-  - Provides a query to find all the Soft Deleted entities in the database
+  - Provides a secure query to find all the Soft Deleted entities for a specific entity class.
-  - Reset the SoftDeleted flag on an entity class
+  - Reset the SoftDeleted flag on an entity class, which checks.
   - Hard delete (i.e. call EF Core `Remove` method) a entity class, but only if it is already Soft Deleted.
 *NOTE: Methods can work with entity instance, or found via primary keys.
 Also has sync and async versions of all methods.*
 - **Cascade Soft Delete:** This library has a service that can mimic the database cascade delete, but Soft Deleting the entities.
 For instance, Cascade Soft Deleting a Company could also soft delete dependent relationships.